 INTRODUCTION

 Adverse drug reactions commonly involve the liver, the main organ in which drug metabolism occurs.
 It has been estimated that more than 600 medications have been related to significant liver injury[1].
-Furthermore, herbal, complementary and alternative medications, as well as illicit drugs such as anabolic steroids and amphetamines, have also been related to this problem[2,3].
-Drug-induced liver injury (DILI) is one type of adverse drug reaction, which has ranked as one of the major causes of acute liver failure[4-6].
+Furthermore, herbal, complementary, and alternative medications, as well as illicit drugs such as anabolic steroids and amphetamines, have also been related to this problem[2,3].
+Drug-induced liver injury (DILI) is one type of adverse drug reaction, which was ranked as one of the major causes of acute liver failure[4-6].
 It is classified into two main types: intrinsic or idiosyncratic[7].
-The former one is all the predictable adverse drug reactions that are dose-dependent and manifested shortly after the drug was ingested[8].
+The former is all the predictable adverse drug reactions that are dose-dependent and manifested shortly after the drug was ingested[8].
 In this case, the culprit is direct-chemical damage to the drug or its metabolite[9].
 The idiosyncratic drug reaction, which is unpredictable, is characterized by a delayed onset of symptoms once the drug was taken[10].
 It is subdivided into two categories: non-allergic and allergic reaction.
 In the non-allergic, the liver frequently is the only organ involved; however, in the allergic reaction, multisystemic organ involvement may be observed[11,12].

-Drug reaction, eosinophilia and systemic symptoms syndrome (DReSS)DReSS, corresponds to a hypersensitivity drug reaction[13].
-This syndrome was recognized in 1981 when Speilberg and Shear identified drug hepatotoxicity along with fever and a rash, which they called as anticonvulsant hypersensitivity syndrome[14].
-Several diagnostic criteria have been proposed for DReSS syndrome, which is characterized by the presence of a maculopapular erythematous skin eruption, fever, lymphadenopathy, eosinophilia and visceral involvement such as hepatitis, pneumonitis, myocarditis, pericarditis, nephritis and colitis, being the liver the most common organ involved[15].
-Importantly, DReSS might present with an acute liver failure, which increases its mortality[16].
+Drug reaction, eosinophilia, and systemic symptoms syndrome (DReSS), also widely known as drug-induced hypersensitivity syndrome (DiHS), corresponds to a hypersensitivity drug reaction[13].
+This syndrome was recognized in 1981 when Speilberg and Shear identified drug hepatotoxicity along with fever and a rash, which they called anticonvulsant hypersensitivity syndrome[14].
+Several diagnostic criteria have been proposed for DReSS/DiHS, which is characterized by the presence of a maculopapular erythematous skin eruption, fever, lymphadenopathy, eosinophilia, and visceral involvement such as hepatitis, pneumonitis, myocarditis, pericarditis, nephritis, and colitis, and the liver is the most common organ involved[15].
+Importantly, DReSS/DiHS might present with acute liver failure, which increases its mortality[16].
 In this context, liver failure is usually classified in the group of drug-induced liver injuries[17].
-This review focuses on the liver involvement present in DReSS syndrome reported in the literature in case series.
+This review focuses on the liver involvement present in DReSS/DiHS reported in the literature in case series.

 LITERATURE REVIEW

 We reviewed the literature and summarized all reported case-series of DReSS-associated with liver involvement obtained from MEDLINE and EMBASE between January 1990 and July 2018 using the following terms: “DReSS syndrome,” “drug reaction with eosinophilia and systemic symptoms,” “drug rash with eosinophilia and systemic symptoms,” “drug hypersensitivity and eosinophilia,” “drug-induced hypersensitivity syndrome”.
-Search was limited to the English language.
+The search was limited to the English language.
 After gathering all articles, we described the number of patients included, those with liver involvement, type of presentation, blood work, drug involved, other associations, treatment received, mortality, and follow-up.

 DEFINITIONS